Code-Institute-Submissions/City-guide---Tallinn/README.md

 https://stackoverflow.com/ used to help with problem solving.

-Code Institute Slack channel and channel leads were of great support during coding phase.
+Code Institute Slack channel and channel leads  as well as Tutor support were of great support during coding phase.